mattytrentini/micropython_workshop/pages/getting_started.rst

 module contains most of the hardware-specific functions in Micropython.

 The second line imports a helper "d1_mini" module that provides the pin mappings to easily interact with specific pins on the board.
+Note that that is the number one after the letter ``d``, not a lower case L!
 Each of the digital pins (``Dx``) on the board can be found in this module, as well as some hardware-role-specific pins (such as those used for :ref:`I2C` or `SPI`_ communications).
 Note that this module is specifically for D1 Mini form factor boards, such as the Wemos D1 Mini and the TTGO MINI 32 - if you were to use a different board, you would likely need a different helper module!

 .. _SPI: https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all